 A scale inhibitor is a device designed to reduce the amount of limescale formed in hard water areas.
 These devices are usually compact and designed to protect single pieces of equipment such as a boiler.
-But there appear to be many of these systems available.
-So how do you differentiate them and how do you know if they are effective?
-We’ll try to answer these questions as best we can in this article.
+With so many different types of solution out there, how do you differentiate them and how do you know if they are effective?
+We’ll try to answer these questions in this article.

 How do they work?

 There are several different mechanisms which inhibitors use to reduce scale.
 Many purport to use similar methodologies to water conditioners.
 Most scale inhibitors tend to be magnetic or electric systems with several electrolytic systems also available.

 These devices lack key benefits that water conditioners offer, such as the ‘soft water lifestyle benefits’.
 Inhibitors tend to be fit into properties in order to meet building regulations stipulating that a scale prevention device must be placed before the boiler of new build properties.
 As rule of thumb scale inhibitors have short lifespans.
 Usually inhibitors last around 5 years with the longest-lived lasting up to 10 years so if you’re looking for a long-term solution, a scale inhibitor isn’t the device for you.